Dirac-Robot/beacon/README.md

 ---

 ### Advanced Usages
+Decorating your functions with `Scope` is very convenient, but it may harm to implement clean codes.
+For instance, if some people does not want to use existing `Scope`, but their own `Scope` instead, pre-implemented decorators frustrate them.
+But the main motto of `beacon` is "Do not bother essential things with trivial things".
+So, you can easily override `Scope` or use multiple `Scope`'s in your codes.

 #### Override
 If existing codes are wrapped with another scope, it can be overridden using `Scope.override`.
 It is class-method to assign new scope suppressing error if its name is already defined in global registry.